kuddai/blog/_drafts/2018-04-08-automatic-complexity.md

 title: Automatic computational complexity
 ---

-Can we automatically calculate/estimate/approximate the complexity of various algorithms?
+> Can we automatically bound the complexity of algorithms?

 Trivially, yes.
-We can just time the algorithm, we can track the amount of memory used, ...

-But, that requires input from humans.
-Also, it is not efficient.
+We can just time the algorithm, we can track the amount of memory it used, ...
+But; that requires input from humans, and, it is not efficient.
+Can we efficiently automate this process?

 ## Desiderdata

+What would automatic computational complexity do and be?

-* Accurate:
+* __Accurate__:
   * Want the lowest upper bound.
 That might take some work to find!?
-* Understandable:
+* __Understandable__:
-  Want the bound to be expressed in an 'intuitive' way.
+  Want the bound to be expressed in an 'intuitive' way (w.r.t inputs and ?).
-* Efficient:
+* __Efficient__:
   * must be more efficient than just running the program at various `n` (which would be the baseline).
 Is there any existing work on this?
-  * must have low overhead so it can passively exist in the background
+  * must have low overhead so it can passively exist in the background.
-* General:
+* __General__:
   * works on arbitrary programs
 * ?